 So what do you get?

-A random orbital sander- great for more aggressive sanding and removal of paint/finish with a larger orbit allowing for even faster stock removal.
+A random orbit sander- great for more aggressive sanding and removal of paint/finish with a larger orbit allowing for even faster stock removal.

 1/4 sheet finishing sander for smooth finishing and ability to get into corners.